Metroid II: Return of Samus: Retrospective

+Parish summarized retrospective reception to the game, saying "it's still a Metroid game.
+Which means that as the American gaming press, we can't help but love it a little."
+Parish concluded that the game "painfully antiquated in 2004" and "best left to completists".
+In 2017, he wrote that Metroid II made up for its shortcomings by introducing many new ideas to the series, specifically with a wider array of weapons and powers, save points for the player, and a multi-stage lifecycle for the metroids.
+Parish found the original NES game superior, while feeling Metroid II was "artificial and contrived" compared to later games in the genre, such as Castlevania: Symphony of the Night (1997).
+He suggested that the game was "nearly forgotten" in Japan.
+IGN described it as "very good", heightened by its superb suspense and increased variety compared to the average platforming game.

-In September of 1997, 12 Nintendo Power staff members voted in a list for the top 100 games of all time.
+In September 1997, 12 Nintendo Power staff members voted in a list for the top 100 games of all time.
 The magazine placed Metroid II at 34th place on their list of top 100 games of all time.
 In their Top 200 Games list, Nintendo Power also ranked the game as the 85th best game on a Nintendo console, and Videogames.com included it in their list of the best Game Boy games.
 Nintendo Power listed it as the 12th-best Game Boy/Game Boy Color video game, praising it for introducing several staple abilities to the series.
-Game Informers Ben Reeves called it the ninth best Game Boy game and noted that it polarized fans.
+In 1998, Game Informer included the game in their list of the "Top 25 Game Boy Games of All-Time".
+Ben Reeves of Game Informer included it the list of the ninth best Game Boy game and noted that it polarized fans.

 Sequel

 Super Metroid, the third installment of the Metroid series, was released for the Super Nintendo Entertainment System in 1994.
 The game's story takes place after the events of Metroid II, and follows Samus as she travels to planet Zebes in an attempt to retrieve an infant Metroid stolen by Ridley.
 Metroid director Yoshio Sakamoto said at the 2010 Game Developers Conference that he was "very moved" by the ending of Metroid II, which motivated him to create Super Metroid.